joegen/opalvoip-ptlib/ReadMe.txt

 classes replaced or supplemented by STL.

 The library was used extensively for all our in-house products.
-Then we decided to support the Open H323 project by throwing in some of the code written for one of our products.
+Then we decided to support OpenH323, and then Opal, by throwing in some of the code written for one of our products.
 Thus, required PTLib so it got thrown into the open source world as well.